domo-domino-desu/toc-20260824-zh/README.md

 This is the source for the textbook *Theory of Computation* by Jim Hefferon.
+It is suitable for a course's main text, for a supplemental text, or for self-study.

 This is for an undergraduate computer science theory class.
-It covers models of computation such as Turing machines, unsolvability and the Halting problem, Finite State machines and regular languages, and ends with computational complexity and P vs NP.
+It covers models of computation starting with Turing machines, unsolvability and the Halting problem, Finite State machines and regular languages, and ends with computational complexity and P vs NP.
 As to pedagogy, it is a mathematics text so things are proved.
-But what sets it apart is that the presentation is liberal, highlighting the ideas in the work and making connections with things from the background that students bring to the class.
+What sets it apart is that the presentation is liberal, highlighting the ideas in the work and making connections with things from the background that students bring to the class.

-The presentation is for US undergraduate sophmores.
-It expects that the reader has some background in programming and in Discrete Math, about one course in each.
-It is suitable for a course's main text, for a supplemental text, or for self-study.
+The presentation is aimed at US undergraduate sophmores.
+It expects that the reader has some experience in programming and in Discrete Math, about one course in each.

-There are about eight hundred and fifty exercises, with fully-worked answers.
+There are more than eight hundred and fifty exercises, with fully-worked answers.
 There are PDF slides for classroom use.
 And, there are video lectures on YouTube that are particularly useful for those working on their own.